top of page

 Range Weapon

 We made the decision to keep the shooting mechanic simple and easy to use, meaning there is no recoil or spread.
-We felt it make more sense given that the range weapon is a taser and a robot is firing it.

 I implemented: